nwn-dotnet/Anvil/README.md

 The class path should match the `ENTRYPOINT` environmental variable as defined in the [NWNX:EE config](https://nwnxee.github.io/unified/group__dotnet.html#dotnet).
 By default this is `NWN.Internal`.

 # Services
-The core of NWN.NET is built around a dependency injection model that is setup using class attributes.
-The system expects you to implement features in a similar way:
+The core of NWN.Managed is built around a dependency injection model, and the system expects you to implement features in a similar way.
+Using a class attribute, the system will automatically wire up all of the dependencies for that class as defined in its constructor:

 **Example: Basic Script Handler**
 ```csharp